EPSRC: working in partnership to deliver multidisciplinary research

 In collaboration with the Engineering and Physical Sciences Research Council (EPSRC), we’re bridging the gap between cancer researchers and scientists from engineering and physical science disciplines to spark fresh insights in the fight against cancer.

 As the leading UK funding agency for engineering and physical sciences, EPSRC’s expertise and scientific networks offer huge opportunities to advance our understanding of cancer biology along with how to detect, treat and prevent the disease.
-Together we have co-funded Cancer Imaging Centres and Programmes in the UK, Multidisciplinary Project Awards to unite researchers from a wide range of different scientific backgrounds.
+Together we have co-funded Cancer Imaging Centres and Programmes in the UK and Multidisciplinary Project Awards to unite researchers from a wide range of different scientific backgrounds.
 We have also worked with EPSRC and other funders to co-fund sandpit workshops in early detection to catalyse new research connections in a rapidly developing field.

 Why we formed this partnership